stephananth/sortify/readme.txt

 The third party libraries are spotipy, seaborn, and matplotlib.
 These are included in the directory.
 This program should be run using python 3.

-Once the program directory been downloaded, the user can run the program using the following terminal command within the sortify directory:
+Once the program directory been downloaded, run the program using the following terminal command within the sortify directory:

 python3 -i sortify.py

-If that is not working, make sure you have the dependencies installed and try:
+Make sure you have the dependencies installed from:

+github.com/plamere/spotipy
+github.com/kennethreitz/requests
+github.com/mwaskom/seaborn

+And try:

 pip install requests
 pip install spotipy (or go inside the spotipy directory and run: python3 -i setup.py install)